19hours/sg-statutes/Acts/Reciprocal Enforcement of Foreign Judgments Act.md

 as if the judgment had been a judgment originally given in the registering court and entered on the date of registration.

-(5) Execution shall not issue on the judgment so long as, under this Part and the Rules of Court made thereunder, it is competent for any party to make an application to have the registration of the judgment set aside or, where such application is made, until after the application has been finally determined.
+(5) Execution shall not issue on the judgment so long as, under this Part and the Rules of Court or Family Justice Rules made thereunder, it is competent for any party to make an application to have the registration of the judgment set aside or, where such application is made, until after the application has been finally determined.

+[Act 16 of 2016 wef 01/12/2016]

 (6) If at the date of the application for registration the judgment of the original court has been partly satisfied, the judgment shall not be registered in respect of the whole sum payable under the judgment of the original court, but only in respect of the balance remaining payable at the date.